oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).

 **Docker** and **Docker Compose**: You'll use Docker and Docker Compose to run the RabbitMQ service.
-First you need to install Docker.
+First, you need to install Docker.
 On Mac and Windows you can install the desktop client.
 On Linux you'll need to install Docker Machine directly.
 Take a look at [the Docker docs for installation instructions.](https://docs.docker.com/) for your operating system.
 Once you have Docker installed, follow [the instructions to install Docker Compose](https://docs.docker.com/compose/install/).

 You can test the `docker-compose` installation by opening a shell and running the following command: